zrlf/architile/README.md

 <div align="center">

-<h3 align="center">architile : Create lattices with all 11 regular or uniform tilings</h3>
+<h3 align="center">architile : create lattices with all 11 regular or uniform tilings</h3>

 A small python library to generate 2D lattices based on repeating any of the 11 regular or uniform tilings.
 Uniform tilings are arrangements of regular polygons that cover a plane without gaps or overlaps, where each vertex has the same arrangement of polygons.

 </div>

+## Features

+- Get **nodes** and **connectivity** for any of the 11 regular or uniform tilings
+- Tile into any rectangular area with options for the boundary (cut, cut exactly to bounding box, or fill with partial tiles along the boundary)
+- Rotate the tiling pattern by any angle

 ## All 11 regular or uniform tilings